VayCay Couple

 • Chicharrón, fried pork with plenty of crunch

-Sweets, fruit and what to drink
+Sweets, fruit and drinks worth trying

 • Fresh fruit batidas, often made with milk